 Ability Score Increase – Your intelligence score increases by 1 and the charisma score increases by 2

-Alignment – They are devoid of emotion and see others as manipulating tools.
-They are typically neutral evil and care little for the law.
+Alignment – They are devoid of emotion and see others as tools and they use those tools to manipulate.
+They are typically neutral evil and care little for the law or chaos.

 Age – Purebloods get matured at the same rate as humans and lifespan is also similar in length to theirs.

 Speed – The Base walking speed of your character is 30 feet

 Size – The height and weight of the purebloods are same as humans.
 Your pureblood character’s size is medium.

 Magic Resistance – You have an advantage on saving throws which are against spells and other magical effects